aspose-html/Aspose.HTML-Documentation/content/net/web-scraping/video-download/_index.md

 ---
 title: How to Download a Video | C#
 linktitle: How to Download a Video
-keywords: how to download video, download video, video info, video formats, extract data, data scraping
+keywords: how to download video, download video, download youtube video, download youku video, download zoom video, video info, video formats, extract data, data scraping
-description: In this article, you find the description and a few examples of how to download videos using the Aspose.HTML API and get information about them.
+description: In this article, you find the description and a few C# examples of how to download videos using the Aspose.HTML API and get information about them.
 weight: 20
 type: docs
 aliases: /net/how-to-download-video/